-- · The ingress interface can have a defined shaper - If the packet is carried via an L2TP tunnel of any sort, there can be an aggregate shaper for the tunnel (e.g. the broadband carrier).
-There can also be a class applied to the session which is an aggregate shaper for an arbitrary group of sessions (often used when reselling broadband). - When passing through an L2TP tunnel, the session typically has a graph and shaper based on the circuit ID which is specife to that session.
-This is important for bonding multiple sessions as it controls the levels of traffic sent via each session. - Obviously traffic could come in via one L2TP tunnel and go back out via another, incurring yet another set of shapers as above. - PPPoE links can also have a defined shaper, which is important when bonding multiple links as it is used to decide how much traffic goes via each link. - It is possible to create a bonded gateway route where multiple routes exist for the same target (typically a default gateway) and each route as a speed set, which is itself a shaper.
+- The ingress interface can have a defined shaper - It is possible to create a bonded gateway route where multiple routes exist for the same target (typically a default gateway) and each route as a speed set, which is itself a shaper.
 This is used to control how much traffic goes via each of the bonded routes.
-(You simply create more than one route object with a speed or graph setting). - The egress interface can have a defined shaper
+(You simply create more than one route object with a speed or graph setting). - · The egress interface can have a defined shaper